panozzaj/local-leanpub/README.markdown

 We have a file called `contents.txt` that holds the values of the raw materials of the book. `./build` does some post-processing to create new files for Pandoc and Leanpub to look at.
 Then it updates `Book.txt` to ensure that Leanpub knows where to look for the generated files.
+So if you want to add a new chapter, add it to `contents.txt` which will be read by `./build`.

 My convention is that the book contents are located in `chapter[digit].markdown` files.
 I like the `.markdown` extension because it signals what the contents are and enables syntax highlighting in my text editor (Vim).
 You can always change `contents.txt` if this does not suit you.

-## Installing

-Clone this repo and put it into your Dropbox folder that Leanpub looks at.
-Then you should be able to run the commands above and see a local preview, and publish to Leanpub and have a preview up there.

 ## Pandoc vs. Leanpub